 \subsection{Overall Research Problem}

-\textit{Notations:} In general, the main purpose of U-Park is to solve improper parking behaviours in ESMS by providing recommendations for parking stations when a journey is about to be completed.
+\textit{Notations:} In essence, U-Park's primary objective is to solve improper parking behaviours in \ac{esms} by providing parking station recommendations as a trip nears completion.
 Given this context, we can formulate the parking station recommendation problem.
-For an ESMS system, there are $S$ pre-defined parking stations specified by the operator; thus, the set of parking stations $\mathbb{S}$ are introduced as follows:
+With an \ac{esms} system, the operator has established a total of $S$ predefined parking stations.
+We introduce the set of parking stations, denoted as $\mathbb{S}$, as follows:

-and for an existing user, there are $N$ trips in total in this user's historical record $\mathbb{H}$ and GPS report $\mathbb{G}$ retrospectively stored in this ESMS.
-Based on $\mathbb{H}$ and $\mathbb{G}$, we aim to design a system to make recommendations on the appropriate parking station around the destination of a currently ongoing trip as soon into the trip as possible.
-Here, we use $\mathbb{T}_i$ to represent the $i^{th}$ trip of this user and for each trip $\mathbb{T}_i$, we define the GPS report $\mathbb{T}_i^G$ and the historical record $\mathbb{T}_i^H$ of it as follows.
+For a given user, their historical record $\mathbb{H}$ and \ac{gps} record $\mathbb{G}$ contain information about a total of $N$ past trips within the \ac{esms}.
+Leveraging $\mathbb{H}$ and $\mathbb{G}$, our goal is to devise a system to make recommendations for suitable parking stations near the destination of the user's ongoing trip.
+To achieve this, we use $\mathbb{T}_i$ to represent their $i^{th}$ trip.
+For each trip $\mathbb{T}_i$, we define its \ac{gps} record $\mathbb{T}_i^G$ and historical record $\mathbb{T}_i^H$ as follows.